-Following a BA and MA in Creative Writing, Abby joined the Centre for Women’s Studies and is now in her third year of doctoral research.
-Her thesis uses creative autoethnography to explore trauma narratives and women’s stories of violence.
-With a strong background in Creative Writing, Abby is keen to read this year’s creative submissions and to help shape the 2021 issue.
+Following a BA and MA in Creative Writing, Jaye joined the Centre for Women’s Studies and is now in their third year of doctoral research.
+Their thesis uses creative autoethnography to explore trauma narratives and women’s stories of violence.
+With a strong background in Creative Writing, Jaye is keen to read this year’s creative submissions and to help shape the 2021 issue.

 Agnes Kandlbinder – Associate Editor